priyanshuverma-dev/SnapLine/README.md

 ### Usage

-1. Start the development server:
+1. **Start the development server:**

    ```bash
    npm run dev
    ```

-2. Access the application in your web browser:
+2. **Access the application in your web browser:**

    ```
    http://localhost:3000
    ```

 ### Technologies Used

+SnapLine is built using a modern technology stack:

 - Next.js 13
 - MongoDB